 The relationship between employees and management continued to be good during the year.
-There were no unresolved complaints received by management from the employees during the year.
+Management has put in place procedures that resolve complaints from employees.
 A healthy relationship continues to exist between management and the staff.

 1.18.3 Training

 During the year under review, the Fund trained its staff in various aspects in order to improve employee's technical skills and enhance effectiveness.
 Training programs have been and are continually undertaken to ensure employees are adequately trained at all levels.